wsoltys/pacedev/sw/src/platform/dkong/readme.txt

-Unzip the donkey kong source archive here in a folder named "degawa"
+Unzip the donkey kong source archive here in a folder named "unzip"

 This project was last built using "fpga_dkong_v400.zip"